A Complete 70+ Website Design Questionnaire to Impress Clients

 Of course, we always are of the opinion that a web design project is only the start of an ongoing working relationship.
 Let’s set the tone for this now.

-- How often do you require updates?
+- How often do you require updates and new articles?

 Again, this allows you to quote beforehand, or setup a maintenance and updates agreement as necessary